 BARODA TOWNSHIP MEETINGS

-The Baroda Township Planning Commission meets the second Monday of alternating months at the Baroda Municipal Building at 6:30 p.m.
+· The Township Planning Commission meets the second Monday every other month at the Baroda Municipal Building at 6:30 p.m.

 Lincoln Township Public Library serves Baroda Township.
 Visit the Library to take part in the many

 activities for children and adults. www.lincolntownshiplibrary.org